Coronavirus Testing Backlogs Continue As Laboratories Struggle To Keep Up With Demand

 "We urge the CDC to take immediate and proactive steps to educate providers and the American public about the new guidelines," Khani wrote.

-In addition, the group is also appealing for more funding to reimburse stretched labs, including sufficient funds for labs to purchase new equipment needed for some of the new tests.
+In addition, the group is also appealing for more funding to reimburse stretched labs, including sufficient funds for labs to purchase equipment needed for some of the new tests.